Friends For Life

 In a breath prayer workshop a man asked, "What if the thing I want is to have my cancer cured?
 That seems endlessly futile and frustrating and seems to just refocus me again and again on a negative."
 The leader answered, "How would you feel if your cancer were cured?"
 "Peaceful.
 Joyful.
 Grateful," replied the man.
 "Then cut to the chase.
 Your prayer is "I'd like to feel peace.
 I'd like to know joy.
 I want to be grateful."

 I thought of that when I heard Lucy's prognosis.
-What if it is not ours to rage against this dying light?
-What if ours, sometimes, it to hold this pain?
+What if instead of raging against this dying light our choice is to just hold this pain?
 Sit with it.
 Be present.

 What if Dylan Thomas was wrong?